 Whether it's ice and snow, road salts, or sharp debris, walking in winter has many dangers for your dog's paws.
 Learning how to train your dog to wear boots can make their favourite winter activities safer and more enjoyable.

-there are many reasons for a dog to start wearing boots in the winter.
-We want to keep our dogs safe from these dangers.
+There are many reasons for a dog to start wearing boots in the winter.
+The main reason to teach your furry friend to wear booties is to keep your dog's paws safe from unseen dangers.

 Dog boots may seem a bit silly, but they are so useful that there is a whole market for dog winter boots!
 There are many benefits of winter dog boots, but without training your dog to trust and properly wear dog boots, you will likely find the boots ineffective or just frustrating.

 Here are some things that you need to know when training your dog to wear winter boots: